 However, he takes existing research one step further by highlighting those everyday foods which help to fulfill an individual’s life potential.

 These foods have been chosen because they are highest in polyphenols, which reduce the risk of heart disease and help to slow aging process.

-There is also medical interest in practitioners exploring ways to increase the chances of a patient improving their health and quality of life by eating foods which reduce the incidence of chronic age-related diseases.
+There is also medical interest in practitioners exploring ways to increase the chances of a patient improving their health and quality of life by eating foods that reduce the incidence of chronic age-related diseases.

-The top 20 lifespan essential foods, many of which you may already have in your kitchen, include: apples, blackberries, black tea, blueberries, broccoli, cereal bran, cherries, cherry tomatoes, coffee, cranberries, dark chocolate, green tea, oranges, peaches, plums, raspberries, red grapes, red onion, spinach, and strawberries.
+The top 20 lifespan essential foods, many of which you may already have in your kitchen, include apples, blackberries, black tea, blueberries, broccoli, cereal bran, cherries, cherry tomatoes, coffee, cranberries, dark chocolate, green tea, oranges, peaches, plums, raspberries, red grapes, red onion, spinach, and strawberries.

 “Epidemiology studies support the protective effects of polyphenol-rich foods, and lack of these components in the diet because of low intake of fruit and vegetables, increases the risk of chronic disease,” said Dr. Williamson.

 “This means that they are essential to fulfill the maximum individual lifespan, and so I propose that they are ‘lifespan essential’.”

 Utilitarian Cacay Nut Hits Jackpot In Anti-Aging Market